The Darling River Run small group tour

 A 14 day small group tour that begins and ends in Sydney.
-For mature and senior travellers this small group tour travels along the Darling, through amazing landscape setting that have shaped the country of New South Wales including Malle country, we visit Aboriginal sites of importance, stay at station homesteads, and regional historic hotels, meeting the people, encountering the wildlife of the Murray Darling Basin and learning of the riverboat history of the rivers.
-This is definitly an experience to be remembered as part of our collection of escorted Outback tours of Australia.
+For mature and senior travellers this small group tour travels along the Darling, through amazing landscape setting that have shaped the country of New South Wales including the Mallee forests in Malle country, we visit Aboriginal sites of importance, stay at station homesteads, and regional historic hotels, meeting the people, encountering the wildlife of the Murray Darling Basin and learning of the riverboat history of the rivers.
+This is definitely an experience to be remembered as part of our collection of escorted Outback tours of Australia.

-The Darling is refffered typically as part of The Murray-Darling Basin traversing much of outback NSW.
+The Darling is referred typically as part of The Murray-Darling Basin traversing much of outback NSW.
 This basin is unique and contains much of importance in Australia's Aboriginal and European heritage, from the earliest days of Aboriginal life, to the European exploration and then on to the present day.
-It could be considered to be part of the essence of Australia - the cultural and historical heritage of the people, the riverboat trade, station life and the life of the towns is revealed in so many places.
+It could be considered to be part of the essence of Australia - the cultural and historical heritage of the people, the riverboat trade, station life and the life of the towns is revealed in so many places via the river system.
 Odyssey traveller has developed its collections of Australian tours around History, culture and landscape, here close to Sydney over 2 weeks for the traveller either as a couple or solo traveller so much is revealed via the Darling river.

 The Darling River

 WHAT TO BRING: Casual clothes, a jacket, comfortable walking shoes or boots, water bottle and back pack, a hat, sunscreen and insect repellent are advisable.
 Please use a small suitcase or bag and a day bag can accompany you in the vehicle - don't forget your camera!